Stop the pipeline asynchronously by updating the desired state.

 There are two variants:

-: the compute resources will be immediately deprovisioned.
-When resuming, it will pick up the latest checkpoint made by the periodic checkpointer or by a prior/checkpoint
+/stop?force=false(default): the pipeline will first atomically checkpoint before deprovisioning the compute resources.
+When resuming, the pipeline will start from this/stop?force=true: the compute resources will be immediately deprovisioned.
+When resuming, it will pick up the latest checkpoint made by the periodic checkpointer or by a prior/checkpointcall.

 The procedure to get to the desired state is performed asynchronously.
 Progress should be